acidburn0zzz/polymd/README.md

-# polym
+# polymd
-The `polym` (polymer-module) is a module to easily create a Polymer web component element from the template.
+The `polymd` (polymer-module) is a module to easily create a Polymer web component element from the template.

 It will create the following structure:
 ```